hamudal/Retoflow_Filter/README.md

 ## Overview

-This set of Python scripts, consolidated into a Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`), is designed for processing geographical data, specifically polygon shapes related to postal codes.
-The processed data is then stored in a MongoDB database.
+This consolidated Jupyter Notebook (`a_Zip_Dict_polygon_Extractor_V6_1.ipynb`) contains Python scripts for processing geographical data, specifically polygon shapes related to postal codes.
+The processed data is stored in a MongoDB database.
 The workflow includes:

 1. Extracting and transforming polygon shapes into GeoJSON standard.
 2. Saving the GeoJSON data to a file for further use.